-Nursing schools accredited by the Accreditation Commission for Education in Nursing (ACEN) voluntarily meet a set of rigorous educational standards verified through a peer review process.
+Nursing programs accredited by the Accreditation Commission for Education in Nursing (ACEN) voluntarily meet a set of rigorous educational standards verified through a peer-review process.
 ACEN accreditation signals a nursing school’s commitment to educational excellence.
-Northeastern State’s online RN to BSN program is ACEN-accredited, so nurses enrolling in the program can expect an education that meets ACEN standards.
+Northeastern State University’s online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program is ACEN-accredited, so nurses enrolling in the program can expect an education that meets the ACEN Standards and Criteria.
 This accreditation also ensures that the school’s excellence is verified by peers and information about graduate success is available to the public.

-ACEN accreditation can make a difference for the community — nurses can get the credentials they need, and nursing schools can reach their program goals.
+ACEN accreditation can make a difference for the community — nurses can get the credentials they need, nursing schools can reach their program goals and patients benefit from the improved care BSN-prepared nurses provide.
 The accreditation process is thorough and uses peer evaluation to help schools identify their strengths and areas that need improvement.

 What ACEN Accreditation Means for Students

-ACEN standards bring consistent quality to nursing education.
-State, federal and other requirements for nursing programs may differ tremendously, but ACEN standards are the same nationally for every school that applies for recognition.
-Some states, federal agencies and other organizations require graduation from an accredited program.
-ACEN is recognized by the U.S. Department of Education and serves as a peer-driven accreditation body for nursing programs.
+The ACEN standards bring consistent quality to nursing education.
+State, federal and other requirements for nursing programs may differ tremendously, but ACEN standards are the same for every school that applies for programmatic accreditation.
+Some states, federal agencies and other organizations require graduation from an accredited program for nurse licensure.
+Certain types of financial aid are only available to students attending accredited institutions.

 As such, this organization provides the accreditation standards that help protect students and ensure that the degrees earned by graduates have a meaningful impact on career advancement and job prospects.
 Prospective students can access graduate employment data and see how well the program prepares students to advance as nurses.

 During a site visit, peer evaluators meet with faculty members, administrators, nursing students, members of the public and others as appropriate for the evaluation.
 Evaluators also tour the school’s facility and classrooms.
 The curriculum is examined for quality, relevance and completeness.
 Student, faculty and graduate records are reviewed as necessary.
-With information provided by the school and insights from the evaluation team, a decision is made to accept or reject accreditation for the school.
-At any time, schools may withdraw their accreditation voluntarily.
-Maintaining accreditation demonstrates continued commitment to ACEN’s standards and vision for education.
+A crucial component of the site visit is to determine if the practices of a nursing program align with the program’s Self-Study Report — as well as the ACEN Standards and Criteria.

 ACEN accreditation can help nursing schools highlight the quality of their programs.
 For prospective students, choosing an accredited school may provide career benefits and a high-quality education.
-Becoming accredited by ACEN involves a specific process of site visits by peer evaluators and reviews of every aspect of the academic program — curriculum, graduate records, student progress and other factors.
-The process must be completed within two years.
-A school receives accreditation based on its ability to meet ACEN standards.
+Becoming accredited by the ACEN involves a specific process of site visits by peer evaluators and reviews of every aspect of the academic program — curriculum, faculty, governance, graduate records, student progress and other factors.
+A school receives accreditation based on its ability to meet the ACEN standards.
 To maintain accreditation, the school must continue to meet or exceed these requirements.

-Learn more about Northeastern State’s online RN to BSN program.
+Learn more about Northeastern State University’s online RN to BSN program.